 Toddlers are more vulnerable to breathing problems than adults since their breathing system has not developed fully to adapt to the weather changes.
 Sometimes it is a result of an allergy which is usually known as hay fever.
 If your toddler’s breathing problems are as a result of allergies, they will probably experience problems in sleeping.
-Please visit this site: to know all about the signs of the common toddler breathing problems.

 Some of the signs of toddler breathing problems are;